gauravk95/mvp-android-template/README.md

 # MVP Android Template
 A MVP Android Template to give you a Quick Head Start for your next Android Project.
-It contains the boilerplate code that one needs to quickly start a new project with MVP Architecture.
+It contains the boilerplate code to quickly setup your project for MVP Architecture.

 ![Sample](https://raw.githubusercontent.com/gauravk95/mvp-android-template/master/sample.gif)